Google · Indexing API · IndexNow

 Breaks down with: thin content, duplicates, noindex, canonical conflict.

-How FastIndexing accelerates this step
+How FastIndexing supports this step

 Basics